 At A-level, 70% of all grades were A, A or B and students achieved an average of 229 points per entry.
 Two students gained straight A grades.
-These results ensured that almost all leavers took up higher education places in 2013 for their preferred courses.
+These results ensured that almost all leavers took up higher education places in 2012 for their preferred courses.

-Other key achievements included:
+Other key achievements and activities in the year have included:-